SteveZeeuwe/sendcloud-assignment-steve/PROCESS.md

 -   The amount of different colors and fonts was also surprising but ultimately I decided to not change those.
 Definitely a point of feedback for the XD designer tho - do we really need so many different colors / spacing / font-sizes / line-heights?
 The footer is a good example of a whole bunch of different styles used close to each other.
 In the end it is up to the (UX)designer of course, but I would definitely feel responsible as a front-end developer to talk about this - in a constructive manner of course.
 -   Implementing the html/css for the controls was a tedious job.

+## Step eight; responsive touch-up.

+The XD design is implemented for 99%.
+Some details are a bit off, but that's for later if there is time left.
+Now I want to go to the browser, start resizing, and improve things with media queries.

+Generally speaking there are two ways to implement media queries; either 'inline' inside existing selectors, or create separate larger mediaqueries in which you handle all of the needed styling.
+For this project I decided to do it 'inline' as I expect there to not be that much anyway.
+I will create a small mixin to make things easier and more consistent tho.

+-   The design was desktop, so I implemented the desktop version first.
+I don't want to rewrite a lot, so I'm opting to not go for 'mobile-first'.

 ## Next steps

 What I would have done if I had a bit more time;